dhbalaji/bookstoc/README.md

 Converting financial ideas from books into financial tools on the web.

-> Currently WIP, in pre alpha stage
+> Currently WIP, in ideation stage